RochelleAllan/CISC-865/README.md

 6. To improve the accuracy with which test images are correctly classified, pre-trained fine-tuned VGG16 is used
 7. The above model is evaluated
 8. PCA projection shown

+The report pdf is also in the repository : https://github.com/RochelleAllan/CISC-865/blob/main/PROJECT-REPORT-RochelleAllan.pdf